simple-configuration-server/website/docs/server-configuration/secrets-directory.md

 Use the 'directories.secrets' variable inside scs-configuration.yaml to set the location of this directory

-This directory works just like the 'common' directory (ADD REFERENCE).
+This directory works just like the ['common' directory](./common-directory).
 By defining secrets in a seperate directory, you can completely seperate your secrets from the configuration files itself, meaning you can safely store the rest of the configuration (everything, except the Secrets Directory